 at times these people who, quite frankly, should know better.

 Now, I’m sure there are families who can live, or are forced to live, like this; but let me tell ya… Super stringent protocols aren’t exactly our family’s forte.
 With one exception, we’re a bunch of bohemians who take the day as it comes.
 The exception is my intensive care nurse son who keeps a keen eye on everything that relates to my health (and whatever else you may need to know in times like these).
-And he said it was Option #1 that applied to us.
+And he said it would be Option #1 that applied to us.

 Option #1 it was.

-Deal!
 Then let’s go for it!

 - The Spoonieverse, is my name for the vast parallel universe of the unwell, where all of us who have been deemed useless are deported when we become too ill, or too incapacitated, to pass as normies.
 It was for all of us, and our allies, that I started the Spoonieverse blog (almost) ten years ago.